 A fine antique Austrian silver and enamel cigarette / card case; part of our continental silverware collection

-This fine continental cigarette/card case has a rectangular form with rounded edges.
+Austrian silver and enamel has a rectangular form with rounded edges. cigarette/card case

 The front cover has an enamel scene depicting two Japanese ladies playing traditional Japanese instruments, the koto (13 stringed zither) and the shamisen (3 stringed guitar-like instrument).